 User Experience is a term that describes how users feel when interacting with a product.
 It describes the overall experience a user has when they come in contact with a product.

 A good example is when you open an entrance door.
 The ease or difficulty in knowing which direction to turn the knob describes your experience with the door.
 Users' experience informs the design of products, hence the term user experience design.

-User experience design is the process of creating products that align with users’ needs and also give them a seamless experience while interacting with the product.
+User experience design creates products that "align with users' needs and give them a seamless experience while interacting with the product.

-UX design is the process of creating (either digital or physical) products that are useful and simple to use.
-It's all about improving people's interactions with your product and ensuring they find value in what you're offering.
-The focus in user experience design is the user, which shapes what a UX designer does.
+UX design creates (digital or physical) practical and straightforward products.
+It's about improving people's interactions with your product and ensuring they find value in your offering.
+The user experience design focuses on the user, shaping what a UX designer does.

 A user experience (UX) designer ensures that a product is easy to learn and use for the end-user.
 A UX designer works from the start of any process to ensure that product teams build products that are aware of their users' needs and pain points.

 UX designers collaborate with branding, navigation, content, and development functions to ensure that these elements are linked together to get a fluid result.